 State Benefit Highlights and Eligibility

-Pay for National Guard and Armed Forces Reserve on Active Duty in Support of Operation Enduring Freedom Subtracted From West Virginia Gross Income for State Tax Purposes: Active duty military pay received by West Virginia National Guard and Reserve forces for service in Operation Enduring Freedom or domestic security duty as the result of a federal order to active duty can be subtracted from federal adjusted gross income when filing West Virginia state taxes.
-[West Virginia Tax Code, Chapter 11, Article 21, Section 12e] For taxable years beginning after December 31, 2012, in addition to amounts authorized to be subtracted from federal adjusted gross income pursuant to subsection (c), section twelve of this article, active duty military pay received by a resident individual who is on active duty for thirty continuous days or more in the Armed Forces of the United States, the National Guard or Armed Forces reserve is an authorized modification reducing federal adjusted gross income for the taxable year in which the individual has separated from active military service, but only to the extent the active duty military pay is included in federal adjusted gross income for the taxable year in which it is received. [ West Virginia Tax Code, Chapter 11, Article 21, Section 12e]
+For taxable years beginning after December 31, 2012, active duty military pay received by a resident individual who is on active duty for thirty continuous days or more in the Armed Forces of the United States, the National Guard or Armed Forces reserve is an authorized modification reducing federal adjusted gross income for the taxable year in which the individual has separated from active military service, but only to the extent the active duty military pay is included in federal adjusted gross income for the taxable year in which it is received. [ West Virginia Tax Code, Chapter 11, Article 21, Section 12e]

 Retired Military Pay West Virginia State Tax Benefits: Effective January 1, 2018 West Virginia exempts all military pension income.
-Taxable years beginning after December 31, 2000, but before December 31 2017, the first $20,000 of military retirement income, including retirement income from the regular Armed Forces, Reserves and National Guard paid by the United States or by this state after December 31, 2002, including any survivorship annuities, to the extent included in gross income for federal income tax purposes for the taxable year, shall be subtracted from federal adjusted gross income for West Virginia State Income Tax Purposes.
+Taxable years beginning after December 31, 2017, military retirement income, including retirement income from the regular Armed Forces, Reserves and National Guard paid by the United States or by this state after December 31, 2017, including any survivorship annuities, to the extent included in federal adjusted gross income for the taxable year shall be subtracted from federal adjusted gross income for West Virginia State Income Tax Purposes..

 Who is eligible for Retired Military Pay West Virginia State Tax Benefits?
 Military retirees and surviving beneficiaries are eligible for the subtraction from gross income.

 Which Non-resident Military Spouses are Exempt from West Virginia State Taxes?
 Spouses may be exempt if (a) the Service member is present in West Virginia in compliance with military orders; (b) the Spouse is in West Virginia solely to be with the Service member; and (c) the Spouse maintains domicile in another state.